 IRATA Level 1 (Technician)

-This is entry-level certification for those new to rope access.
-Technicians at this level can perform a specified range of rope access tasks under the supervision of a Level 3 technician.
+IRATA Level 1 is the minimum qualification required to start working in rope access.
+This entry-level certification is designed for those new to the industry and allows technicians to perform a specified range of rope access tasks under the supervision of a Level 3 technician

 - Prerequisites: Be 18 years of age or above and medically and physically fit (requires IRATA medical declaration)